-Join Eric Wing for an in-depth discussion in this video Configuring an opening and setting the enviornment, part of Architectural Families in Revit.
+Join Eric Wing for an in-depth discussion in this video Configuring an opening and setting the enviornment, part of Revit: Architectural Families.

 - [Voiceover] Okay, I'm going to start modeling some doors.
 Well, we're going to model a door, but there's going to be quite a few videos involved in this.
 To get started, let's jump into Revit.
 Let's go to Families, let's go New.
 Now I want to scroll down to where we find Door.
 Now I want to click on Open.
 Now what we're going to see is a bunch of stuff.
 So the first thing that I want to do is check out some of our properties that are already there.
 So under Properties, let's click on the Family Types button.
 Notice that we have some predefined properties already here.
 The funny thing is though, go ahead and select Height and try to delete it, you can't.